Differences between Oracle 11g and Oracle 12c

 - Another new feature of Oracle 12C is its Redaction Policy.
 Data Redaction or masking of data can be set up via a Data Redaction policy that uses a package termed as DBMS_REDACT.
 This package extends the capability of FGAC and VPD as present in their earlier versions.

-- Oracle Database 12c 03 release introduces the features of Fetch and offset Replacement and Top N Query to Rownum.
+- Oracle Database 12c 03 release introduces the features of Fetch and offsets Replacement and Top N Query to Rownum.
 This new SQL syntax simplifies the fetching of the first few rows.
 "Fetch First X Rows only" is the new syntax that can be used for this purpose.

 - The new Oracle 12c restore command simplifies the task of restoring any particular table in RMAN.
 Users need not restore a tablespace, use the export/ import features, etc. for this purpose.